mdumke/tealeaf_exercises/blog/lesson 2.3.md

 ### Routing and login handling

 Since HTTP is a stateless protocol we need a way of keeping track of whether a user is already authenticated or not.
 This is typically done via the session-cookie that Rails conveniently manages for us.
 The concept of a session is of central importance in this context because it makes little sense to handle login and logout actions at e.g. a users controller since this does not affect the user-resource.
-While a session is not itself a resource it still makes sense to have a sessions-controller that handles user login and logout, only that the routes will not be setup as resourceful routes, but rather explicitely like e.g.
+While a session is not itself a resource it still makes sense to have a sessions-controller that handles user login and logout, only that the routes will not be set up as resourceful routes, but rather explicitely like e.g.

     get '/login', to: 'sessions#new'
     post '/login', to: 'sessions#create'